In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 So monthly rates were really out of the question for us.

-So then we get back down to that $35 a night average for most RV parks.
+So then we get back down to that $35 a night average for most RV parks, in that year.

 And I feel it’s reasonable to use an even higher figure as a benchmark for camping costs now.